lyonel/pukcab/MANUAL.md

 `directory`
 -----------

-Change to a given direcory before restoring entries from the backup.
+Change to a given directory before restoring entries from the backup.

 Syntax